bitcointranscripts/bitcointranscripts/bitcoin-2024/open-source-mining.md

 **Matt Corallo:** 00:18:25

-To again quote someone I often disagree with, go read Mark Zuckerberg's recent post when they announced the Lama open AI model.
-He wrote a long post, I guess it was last week or maybe even this week, talking about why they're doing it open, how much value they've gotten out of open sourcing their AI models and having an entire community build around their tooling and their software and contribute ideas that they've been able to take back and incorporate in the next generation of their models that's helped them get a ton of free development resources but to answer the question, yeah, if you're in the mining world, I get it there's a lot of competition, lot of stress on your business and taking the time to do things like open sourcing, taking the time to do things like experimenting with `Stratum V2`, or trying to give in your pool building out `Stratum V2` logic, taking the time to eventually when when `Braidpool` ships, experiment and try stuff like that, contribute, add feedback, and eventually use it is a big ask and is something you often don't have time for but it's also what matters to Bitcoin.
+To again quote someone I often disagree with, go read Mark Zuckerberg's recent post when they announced the Llama open AI model.
+He wrote a long post, I guess it was last week or maybe even this week, talking about why they're doing it open, how much value they've gotten out of open sourcing their AI models and having an entire community build around their tooling and their software and contribute ideas that they've been able to take back and incorporate in the next generation of their models that's helped them get a ton of free development resources but to answer the question, yeah, if you're in the mining world, I get it there's a lot of competition, lot of stress on your business and taking the time to do things like open sourcing, taking the time to do things like experimenting with `Stratum V2`, or trying to give in your pool building out `Stratum V2` logic, taking the time to eventually when `Braidpool` ships, experiment and try stuff like that, contribute, add feedback, and eventually use it is a big ask and is something you often don't have time for but it's also what matters to Bitcoin.
 Ultimately, Bitcoin will not succeed as long as we have all these centralized, closed, proprietary mining stack across the entire ecosystem.
 This is not a sustainable Bitcoin.
 This is something that we've gotten away with for now, but we've also become complacent about because it's the world we have and so we need to start making progress on these fronts.
 We need to start opening up that stack, we need to start decentralizing that stack, and that requires everyone in that world to just spend a little bit of time doing it.
 Stratum, I didn't work on it, but the Stratum reference implementation, the `Stratum V2` implementation is now in beta, so people should be playing with it, providing feedback, reporting bugs, hopefully contributing and we have to get these things off zero and we have to start making progress so that we set ourselves up for a successful Bitcoin in a decade because that's not what we're doing right now.

 **Kulpreet Singh:** 00:20:30